These are the rules designed to give the entire user guide a somewhat unified style. You may apply them with some freedom.

 Documenting features seems like the obvious thing to do: Audacity has various menus, so better have a list of what every option in that menu does.
 However, this leads to the situation where some pages are completely unfindable as a reader already needs to know where certain options are in the menu in order to find out what the page would be called.
 For example, the feature containing the slider for the recording and playback volumes is called Mixer Toolbar.
 But nobody except the people most intimately familiar with Audacity know it's called that!

 To combat this, try to write your guides as a way towards a goal, or a task.
-The above example, instead of naming the page after the feature, name it after the task it does, so: Setting recording levels and playback levels
+The above example, instead of naming the page after the feature, name it after the task it does, so: Setting recording and playback levels

 If a feature has many different modes or options that are unrelated to the task you're describing, avoid making long lists of what all the feature can do.
 Focus on the task-related ones instead.